 New Media Director Laura Fedele helms WFUV's online efforts.
 Since October 2000, Fedele has been writing, designing, editing and constructing pages for wfuv.org, through several redesigns and total back-end overhauls.
-An FUV MVP, she produces pages and graphics for the station's web sites and e-newsletters, keeps up with our Facebook and Twitter presence, trains and cheerleads the tech-reluctant, and serves as impromptu concert photographer.
+An FUV MVP, she also keeps up with our social media presence, cheerleads the tech-reluctant, and serves as impromptu photographer.

-You'll also find Fedele at all the music festivals she can get to, preferably in the photo pit with the station's camera in her hands.
-"Bonnaroo, Newport, Austin City Limits, South by Southwest - wherever the FUV folks go, I'm right there pointing some kind of camera at them.
-And, of course, my favorite bands."
+You'll also find Fedele at all the music festivals she can get to, preferably in the photo pit.
+"Bonnaroo, Newport, South by Southwest - wherever the FUV folks go, I'm there pointing some kind of camera at them.
+And, of course, at my favorite bands."
 You can see the results of that work on the WFUV Flickr Photo Stream.
-The Tweetpics and Facebook postings fly by whenever something catches her eye.

 A former Art Director, Fedele is also the in-house art department for banners, posters, postcards and other visuals for the station.
 Her favorite days include time spent with Photoshop and Illustrator.

 "I discovered WFUV on my car radio in 1994.
 I heard an Ani DiFranco song on the radio for the first time ever," says Fedele, a New Jersey native who listened to Vin Scelsa and Dennis Elsas for years.
 "One day a DJ announced that FUV was looking for someone to design their web site.
 I kept emailing every week with ideas for the site.
 Finally they surrendered and gave me the job.